dmbarbour/glas/docs/GlasCLI.md

             # implicitly rewrites to
         glas --run glas-cli-opname.main -- a b c

-My vision for glas systems is that most operations will be user-defined.
-Logic is visible and accessible via the module system.
-Different versions of 'glas' mostly affect performance.
-However, more built-ins may be introduced to support bootstrap development or system configuration.
+Most operations used in practice should be user-defined.
+This ensures logic is visible and accessible in the module system.
+New versions of the glas command line executable may improve performance or update the effects API, but should not significantly affect behavior of applications that rely on stable APIs.

 ## Value References

-The '--run' and '--extract' commands reference values in the Glas module system.
+The '--run' and '--extract' commands are parameterized by a reference to a value in the glas module system.

         ValueRef = (ModuleRef)(ComponentPath)
         ModuleRef = LocalModule | GlobalModule